-The Silver Devil
+#4 The Silver Devil

-Fires of Winter
+#5 Fires of Winter

-In this Tudor-era set romance, the beauteous Irish lass Skye O’Malley amasses husbands, lovers, and enemies.
+In this Tudor-era romance, the beauteous Irish lass Skye O’Malley amasses numerous husbands, lovers, children, and enemies.

 This is the lustiest of bodice rippers.
 Skye experiences the most rollicking adventures any heroine in Romancelandia could only dream of.

-Christine Monson’s Stormfire is perhaps one of the genre’s last true hardcore bodice-rippers.
-Stormfire made some books of the 1970s appear tame in contrast.
+Christine Monson’s Stormfire is perhaps one of the genre’s last hardcore bodice-rippers.
+Stormfire made some romantic novels of the 1970s appear tame in contrast.

 From the moment the heroine is kidnapped and violated by the hero, we can see this is not a romance for the faint-hearted.

-Like The Silver Devil, Stormfire transcended its seemingly sordid content through thoughtful, superb writing, and intense characterization.
+Like The Silver Devil, Stormfire transcended its seemingly sordid content through thoughtful, superb writing and intense characterization.

-Whitney, My Love
+#9 Whitney, My Love